New York coronavirus case confirmed

 The coronavirus is in New York.

-“There is no cause for surprise — this was expected.
-As I said from the beginning, it was a matter of when, not if, there would be a positive case of novel coronavirus in New York,” Gov. Cuomo said in a March 1 prepared statement.
-“There is no reason for undue anxiety — the general risk remains low in New York.
-We are diligently managing this situation and will continue to provide information as it becomes available.”

-The positive test was confirmed by the Department of Health’s Wadsworth Lab in Albany, the site that was appointed to run the tests that were approved by Vice President Mike Pence and the FDA just the day before.
-The patient, a 39-year-old woman who contracted the virus while traveling abroad in Iran, is now isolated in her Manhattan apartment.
-She reportedly has respiratory symptoms, but is not in serious condition and has been in a controlled situation since returning from her trip.
+The first positive test was confirmed by the Department of Health’s Wadsworth Lab in Albany, the site that was appointed to run the tests approved by Vice President Mike Pence and the FDA just the day before.
+On March 3, a Westchester man, who works in Manhattan, was diagnosed with the second New York case, followed by his three family members.
+On March 4, Gov. Cuomo announced additional Westchester cases, bringing the state total to 11.

 Cuomo announced March 2 that the Wadsworth Center, which has the capacity to run 200 COVID-19 tests per day, will partner with hospitals across the state to expand surge testing capacity to 1,000 tests per day.
 The center will provide the hospitals with instructions on how to replicate the state’s test, as well as help them purchase some of the equipment necessary to develop and validate the test.